 *Effective Monday, June 29, 2020 cloth face coverings are required to ride People Mover.
 In addition, rider limits have been increased to 18 riders per 40' bus and 6 riders 22' bus.

-Regular bus schedules will resume, passenger limits will be in place, and fares will be required to ride.
+Regular bus schedules are being operated, passenger limits are in place, and fares are required to ride.

 We've made some changes so service may look a bit different.

-- Bus capacity will be limited to 9 riders on 40-foot buses and 4 riders on 22-foot buses
+- Bus capacity is limited to 18 riders on 40-foot buses and 6 riders on 22-foot buses

-- Buses are in the process of being equipped with plexiglass partitions between the bus operator and the farebox to help protect riders and the bus operators
+- Buses are equipped with plexiglass partitions between the bus operator and the farebox to help protect riders and the bus operators

-- Cloth face coverings are recommended for all riders
+- Cloth face coverings are required for all riders

 - Exiting through the rear door is recommended

-- The lobby at the Downtown Transit Center will not be open as a passenger waiting area
+- Customer Service, located at the Downtown Transit Center, is open but the lobby is not open as a passenger waiting area

-- Operators will be screened at the beginning and end of each shift
+- Operators are screened at the beginning and end of each shift